vain/sgopherd/README.md

 * search queries and
 * basic file type detection.

-Internally, bgopherd uses GNU sed(1).
+Internally, sgopherd uses GNU sed(1).

-Please have a look at the manpage if you want to learn more about bgopherd.
+Please have a look at the manpage if you want to learn more about sgopherd.
 You can view it without having to install the whole package:

-	$ cd ~/git/bgopherd
+	$ cd ~/git/sgopherd
-	$ man -M . bgopherd
+	$ man -M . sgopherd